kajananchinniah/mobilearmbot/README.md

 Future plans:
 - Add a kinect or other type of sensor to allow for perception purposes (will be following moveit tutorials for this)
 - Setup the gazebo file (basically just have some worlds & launch files)
-- Add a teleop in mobilearmbot_teleop.
-Control will be done via keyboard: drive will be W,A,S,D. Currently need to come up with a plan for controlling the manipulator
 - Setup ROS' navigation stack & try to add SLAM to the robot (I also have to learn how SLAM works)

 Resources & tutorials I consulted: